 Your Selections, Your Gallery

-Our newly redesigned Community Gallery will feature works selected by the public in two months of online voting.
+Our newly redesigned Community Gallery featured works selected by the public in two months of online voting.

-There were 40 nominated artworks, each picked by a Chrysler curator, and more than 1,200 entries were recieved.
+There were 40 nominated artworks, each picked by a Chrysler curator, and more than 1,200 entries were received.
 Posted here are the five works that received the most votes.
-Come visit after May 10 to see if any of the favorites for which you voted made the cut .

 The top vote-getter, included on a third of all ballots, is shown at right.
 Gustave Jean Jacquet was a top student of Adolphe-William Bouguereau and his work was regularly featured in the Paris Salon up until his death in 1909.